 Airport management will continue to provide updates as the project progresses, including advance notice of taxiway closings and detours and any work affecting night-time flight operations.
-Notice to Airmen or NOTAMS will be posted throughout the duration of the project and should be checked frequently.
-We regret any inconvenience the RSA Improvements Project may cause in the coming months for the airport’s tenants, users, and surrounding communities.
-Should you have any questions, please contact the Airport’s Administration office at 631-752-7707 x6109.
+Notice to Air Missions or NOTAMS will be posted throughout the duration of the project and should be checked frequently.
+We regret any inconvenience the project may cause in the coming months for the airport’s tenants, users, and surrounding communities.
+Should you have any questions, please contact the Airport’s Administration office at 631-752-7707 x6109g

 Republic Airport is pleased to be a responsive and responsible member of the Long Island community.
 As such, the Airport is fully committed to investigating aircraft noise concerns in a timely manner.

 To effectively and accurately determine the source of an alleged noise violation, residents are strongly encouraged to report such incidents within 48 hours of an occurrence.
 Timely notification will assist in not only determining the cause, but also enhance the Airport’s ability to take corrective actions.
 The community’s support is very much appreciated.